 Explain and discuss: These earn more interest than an easy-access account.
 Instead of having quick access to your money, saving it in a notice account means you'll have to tell your provider in advance that you want to make a withdrawal.
 In return, you will typically get more interest than you would when saving in an easy-access savings account.
 Some notice accounts demand that you let them know you intend to withdraw money 30, 60 or 90 days ahead - so these accounts are unlikely to suit you if you may need to access your savings unexpectedly.
 If you do make an emergency withdrawal from a notice savings account, you're likely to lose some interest.
-Page 9 Regular savers accounts Key feature: • Fyou'clies to see little and often, regular saving some management. • Regular saving accounts at regular sevent require you to deposit money and month, without fail - so they are clear to save with a sept and starting out, or who we had to alway and can had been account regularly.
-Regular Savings Accounts Explain: Will wants a savings account where he can pay in £30 each month to build up his savings.
+Page 9 Regular savers accounts Wy fauture - Pyrul sile to use at little and date, regular soring, accords can offer to operate of the treefing formers, principles - Regular deposit process or linguise place deposit process or language and regular place deposit process or language and regular place deposit process or language or language or will be sorted to be particular place deposit process or language or will be sorted as a process or language or will be sorted as a process or language and the sorted as a process or langu Regular Savings Accounts Explain: Will wants a savings account where he can pay in £30 each month to build up his savings.
 Ask: Has anyone heard of Regular Saving accounts?
 Explain and discuss: If you'd like to save little and often, Regular Savings accounts can offer top rates of up to 7% for feeding them every month.
 Regular Savings accounts or 'regular savers' require you to deposit money each month, without fail - so they are ideal for savers who are just starting out, or who wish to slowly add cash into their account regularly.